nahid18/cobgenomics-workshop-2022/README.md

 ## Download this repository

-To download this repository as a zipped folder, click on the green button that says `code`, then click on `Download as Zip`.
+To download this repository, click on the green button that says `code`, then click on `Download as Zip`.

 ## Follow me